Render Studio Examples and Resources

 -

-Select the part to which you want the steel appearance applied in the Scene graph or graphics area.
+Select the part to which you want the steel appearance applied in the Scene list or graphics area.
 Here, the Valve Body part is selected.
-Search for Pitted in the Appearance library.
-Right-click on the Pitted steel - light thumbnail and click Assign from the context menu:
+Search for Pitted steel in the Appearances library.
+Right-click on the Pitted steel — Light Appearance's thumbnail and click Assign from the context menu:

 -

-To remove the pits in the metal, with the part still selected, in the Adjustments submenu in the Appearance panel, set the Scale to 0.050 x by 0.050 y, and Rotate to 20.000:
+To remove the pits in the metal, with the part still selected, click the Appearance panel icon () to open the Appearance panel.
+Set the Scale to 0.05 x by 0.05 y, and Rotate to 20:

 -

 Next, the heat treatment options are applied.
-In the Appearance submenu, set the Rust pit brightness to 1.000, the Heat treatment to 2.000, and the Steel bump strength to 1.000:
+In the Appearance submenu, set the Heat treatment amount to 2, Rust pits brightness to 1, and the Steel bump strength to 1:

 -